openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

-.. _Upload a Video on MITx Online:
+.. _Upload a Video on edX:

 #################
 Uploading a Video